Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1400

-- Kansas is sixth-best in the country in terms of its odds to win the national championship (+1400), and resides in the same spot, according to the computer rankings.
+- Kansas is sixth-best in college basketball in terms of its odds to win the national championship (+1400), and resides in the same spot, according to the computer rankings.

 Arkansas Futures Odds